jeffsieu/typescript-from-zero/chapters/3-advanced-concepts/8-infer-in-conditional-types/README.md

-# Infer in Conditional Types
+# `infer` in conditional types

-The `infer` keyword in TypeScript is a powerful feature used within conditional types to infer (extract) type information.
-It allows you to capture and use types that are matched within a conditional type, enabling complex type transformations and pattern matching on types.
+The `infer` keyword is used within conditional types to infer (extract) type information.
+It allows you to capture and use types that are matched within a conditional type.

-## Basic Syntax

-The basic syntax for using `infer` looks like this:

 ```ts
 type InferredType<T> = T extends infer U ?
 U : never;